 Applied research project

-ASSMA is aimed at adolescents enrolled from Year 6 of primary education to Year 4 of compulsory secondary education and examines how sensory processing sensitivity relates to mental health, risk factors and protective factors in the educational context.
+ASSMA is aimed at students from 6th grade of Primary Education to 4th year of ESO and studies how sensory processing sensitivity relates to mental health, risk factors and protective factors in the educational context.

 target population